 Inside it had an open heating element at the bottom which consisted of zig-zags of coiled wire, and at the top were removable wooden slats.
 Damp clothes were placed over these slats and the Flatley, with its lid still off, was plugged into the electrical supply for as long as it took for the clothes to dry.

 My family had a Flatley when I was a child in the early 1960s.
-It didn't have any safety mesh at the bottom.
-Also if you inadvertently touched bare knees or elbows to the metal sides, it was an ouch and a flinch.
-In the end Mum draped a large towel over it, but there was something about ventilation that that could have been a problem.
 I seem to remember that it was expensive to run because it ran on electricity, and Mum only really used it to quickly dry off things like underwear and shirts.

 In the shivery coldness of a Scottish Winter, Mum used to put the Flatley on early in the morning and our vests, pants and socks, gloves and scarves, etc were put inside to heat up while my brother and I ate our porridge.
 Then, when we got dressed, it was with lovely warm clothes to go off to school.

-It is possible that later versions of Flatleys were adapted to be more in tune with safety requirements, but the sort that we had would never have passed the health and safety regulations of today.
+It is almost certain that the later versions of Flatleys were adapted to be more in tune with safety requirements, but the sort that we had would never have passed the health and safety regulations of today.